JanineHoelscher/IVUSSimulation/VesselCrossSectionAnalyzer/ReadMe.txt

 * **`VesselCrossSectionAnalyzerTest` (Testing Class):**
     * Provides a simple `setUp` and `runTest` method.
     * `test_VesselCrossSectionAnalyzer1` creates a basic straight midline and a cylindrical model, runs the analysis, and performs basic assertions (e.g., checks if CSV and visualization model exist, and some distance values are as expected for a cylinder).
 This helps verify the core functionality.

-This module should give you a robust starting point for your IVUS catheter image simulation analysis.
-Let me know if you have any questions or need further modifications!